-EH-1 Solar power back-up generation and battery storage at water tanks and installation of SCADA systems
+SW-1 Solar power back-up generation and battery storage at water tanks and installation of SCADA systems

-Mitigation Project Title Solar power back-up generation and battery storage at water tanks and installation of SCADA systems Hazard(s) Mitigated Severe Weather: Extreme Heat, Severe Weather: Heavy Rain/Thunderstorms/Lightning/Hail/Dense Fog, Severe Weather: High Winds, Wildfires Project Description, Issue/Background Extreme heat poses a threat to the operations of the District's related to water storage evapotranspiration rates and potential diminished water quality.
+Mitigation Project Title Solar power back-up generation and battery storage at water tanks and installation of SCADA systems Hazard(s) Mitigated Extreme Heat, Severe Weather: Heavy Rain/Thunderstorms/Lightning/Hail, High Winds, Wildfires Project Description, Issue/Background Extreme heat poses a threat to the operations of the District's related to water storage evapotranspiration rates and potential diminished water quality.
 Higher temperatures due to drought and extreme heat can result in operational water quality challenges in the potable water delivered to customers.
-Extreme heat events can lead to power outages, which could in turn delay water deliveries.
-PSPS can also impact the District's ability to deliver water supplies to its customers.
+Extreme heat events and lightning-induced power outages can lead to power outages, which could in turn delay water deliveries.
+PSPS related to severe weather associated with high wind and lightning can also impact the District's ability to deliver water supplies to its customers.
 The District's service area has a history of wildfires and high winds that have resulted in power outages and recent PSPS.
+There have also been lightning strikes in Sonoma Valley that have resulted in wildfires and impacted District water facilities.
 Increasing temperatures in California and the Sonoma region are also likely to result in PSPS.
 This action would involve establishing greater energy independence within the District's operations through the installation of solar-powered back-up generators with battery storage at various District facilities (e.g., pump stations) to reduce future vulnerabilities to the water distribution system related to extreme heat, high winds, lightning, and wildfires.
 Currently, all of the District's pump stations have permanent generators that provide back-up electrical supply, but this action will improve the District's ability to deliver water redundant power capabilities through increased renewable back-up generation.
-Renewable back-up power also ensures the District's operation and administrative staff can remain operable during disaster events that occur in combination of PSPS (high wind events and planned power outages).
+Renewable back-up power also ensures the District's operation and administrative staff can remain operable during disaster events that occur in combination of PSPS (high wind events, wildfire risk, lightning, and planned power outages).
 Solar power back-up generation and battery storage has been installed at District water tanks, but this mitigation action involves improvements, such as improved and engineered solar sizing in conjunction with the facility served, as well as increased solar surface area and battery storage at all facilities.
-Related planning mechanisms FY 2020/2021 CIP, 2019 WMP, RRA, ERP Update Other Alternatives No Action Responsible Office/ Agency District Operations and Maintenance Staff Partners None Priority (High, Medium, Low) High Cost Estimate \$200,000 to \$300,000 COSTESTIMATE \$200,000 10 \$300,000 Benefits (Avoided Losses) Solar-powered back-up generators at District pump stations will avoid potential impacts associated with long-term power outages and disruptions in the delivery of potable water associated with extreme heat, high winds, lightning Solar-powered back-up generators at District pump stations will avoid potential impacts associated with long-term power outages and disruptions in the delivery
+Related planning mechanisms FY 2020/2021 CIP, 2019 WMP, RRA, ERP Update Other Alternatives No Action Responsible Office/ Agency District Operations and Maintenance Staff Partners None Priority (High, Medium, Low) High Cost Estimate \$200,000 to \$300,000 Benefits (Avoided Losses) Solar-powered back-up generators at District pump stations will avoid potential impacts associated with long-term power outages and disruptions in the delivery of potable water associated with extreme heat, high winds, lightning Potential Funding Operations and Maintenance Budget, State Bonds, Federal HMGP funding · · · · · · · · · · · · · · · · · · · Operations and Maintenance Budget, State Bonds, rederar Hindr Tunding

-SW-1 Critical infrastructure hardening and resilience projects against severe weather
+SW-2 Critical infrastructure hardening and resilience projects against severe weather